aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to XLTX or Online App" h2="Export WORDML to XLTX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to XLTX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting WordML to XLTX is a useful task for many C++ applications.
+WordML is a markup language used to represent Microsoft Word documents, while XLTX is a file format used by Microsoft Excel.
+By converting WordML to XLTX, users can easily access the data stored in WordML documents and use it in Excel.
+This is especially useful for applications that require data to be shared between Word and Excel.

+<h2>How Aspose.Total Helps for WordML to XLTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert WordML to XLTX.
+Aspose.Words for C++ can be used to export WordML to HTML, while Aspose.Cells for C++ can be used to convert HTML to XLTX.
+Both APIs are available as part of the Aspose.Total for C++ package, making it easy to access and use them in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}